ibmendoza/go-examples/docker/cheatsheet.md

 **Understand container networks**

-Unless you specify otherwise with the docker run --net=<NETWORK> option, the Docker daemon connects containers to the bridge network by default.
+The bridge network represents the docker0 network present in all Docker installations.
+Unless you specify otherwise with the docker run --net=<NETWORK> option, the Docker daemon connects containers to this network by default.
+You can see this bridge as part of a host’s network stack by using the ifconfig command on the host.

 - https://docs.docker.com/v1.10/engine/userguide/networking/dockernetworks/